Jackson Health System has resumed normal operations at a majority of its facilities.

 For more information on therapeutic recreation, please contact: 305-585-6738 or 305-585-1264.

-Patients and families dealing with the emotional challenges of a traumatic injury can find comfort knowing they are not alone.
+Patients and families dealing with the emotional challenges of a stroke or a traumatic brain injury can find comfort knowing they are not alone.
 In these guided support groups, families can share their experience in a safe and confidential setting, while fostering strength and building connections with other patients facing some of the same challenges.

-Support groups are held in the Clark Diagnostic Treatment Center at Jackson Memorial Hospital on the last Wednesday of every month from 6:30 - 8 p.m.
+Support groups are held in the Clark Diagnostic Treatment Center at Jackson Memorial Hospital on the last Wednesday of every month, except for holidays, from 6:30 - 8 p.m.
+In the case of a holiday, the support group will occur on the Wednesday prior.
+For more information, call Kelly Messett, certified therapeutic recreational specialist, at 305-585-1264 or email her at KGomez@jhsmiami.org.

 Parking is available in the blue garage directly across from the Clark Diagnostic Treatment Center entrance.
 (Free for first two hours.)